iri-pycpt/pycpt/README.md

 - `config-example.py`, a template config file to be customized and then used with the `generate-forecasts` operational command
 - `conda-linux64.lock`, `conda-osx-64.lock`, and `conda-win-64.lock`, the frozen conda environment specifications described in the previous section.

 A "release" of PyCPT consists of a compatible set of the above files.
 Releases are published through the `notebooks` repository in GitHub, at https://github.com/iri-pycpt/notebooks/releases .
 Releases are currently identified by the version of the `pycpt` package they include.
-This numbering system can be inconvenient: in order to publish a change to a package like `cptdl`, we need to increment the version number of `pycpt` and publish a new `pycpt` package, even though the contents of that package are identical to those of the previous version.
+This numbering system can be inconvenient: in order to publish a change to a package like `cptio`, we need to increment the version number of `pycpt` and publish a new `pycpt` package, even though the contents of that package are identical to those of the previous version.
 Merging packages as suggested in [Package structure](#package-structure) may resolve this.

 I (Aaron) find the separation between the `pycpt` and `notebooks` repositories confusing.
 I think we should move the Operational subdir of `notebooks` into `pycpt`, and then publish subsequent releases from that repo instead.